WikiHint: A Human-Annotated Dataset for Hint Ranking and Generation: Experiments and Results

 \subsection{Human Evaluation}

-To manually evaluate hints, we recruited five independent evaluators, who were not involved in the dataset generation process, to answer the questions from the test subset of the \datasetname.
-The process was as follows: 1.
-Participants were asked to answer the question without using any hints.
-If they provided a correct answer, they proceeded to the next question.
-2. If they could not answer the question correctly, they were asked to review the hints until they could find the correct answer.
-By providing the correct answer, the participants could move to the next question.
-3. If the participants could not answer the question after reviewing all the hints, they were allowed to skip the question.
+To manually evaluate hints, we recruited five independent evaluators, whose backgrounds are shown in Table~\ref{tbl:evaluator_background}.
+The evaluators were not involved in the dataset generation process and were tasked with answering questions from the test subset of \datasetname, which consists of 100 questions and 500 hints.
+The evaluation process followed these steps: \begin{enumerate} \item Participants were asked to answer the question without using any hints.
+If they provided a correct answer, they proceeded to the next question. \item If they could not answer the question correctly, they were asked to review the hints until they could find the correct answer.
+By providing the correct answer, the participants could move to the next question. \item If the participants could not answer the question after reviewing all the hints, they were allowed to skip the question. \end{enumerate}

-Figure~\ref{fig:human_evaluation} illustrates that all the participants could answer more questions across all of question types such as HUMAN, ENTITY, and LOCATION\footnote{We use names as stated in the original dataset.} when they used hints compared to the case without hints.
+Figure~\ref{fig:human_evaluation} illustrates that all the participants could answer more questions in question types such as HUMAN, ENTITY, and LOCATION\footnote{We use names as stated in the original dataset.} when they used hints compared to the case without hints.
 Notably, the greatest improvement was observed in human-related questions, where hints proved most beneficial.
 Following, entity-related questions led to significant improvement, while location-related questions saw the smallest positive change.
 This suggests that generating effective hints becomes progressively more challenging for human, entity, and location questions, in that order.